 39. Attend the Theater

-The Alaska Center for Performing Arts is a top-notch concert and theater hall with three different theater rooms.
+The Alaska Center for Performing Arts is a top-notch concert and theater hall with three different halls.
 Book tickets in advance to see international musicals like Chicago and Lion King or local musicians and dance performances.

 40. Buy Local Art to Take Home